What is sepsis?

 Bacteria in the blood (bacteraemia) can cause sepsis, previously known as blood poisoning.
 This is a syndrome involving life-threatening organ failure caused by a dysfunctional systemic immune response.
 Anyone can develop sepsis as a consequence of a common bacterial infection, such as a urinary tract infection or pneumonia.
 The need for rapid and reliable diagnostics to enable proper treatment for severe conditions such as sepsis is crucial for patient survival.
 The initial main application for the ASTar system will be the analysis of positive blood cultures from patients with suspected sepsis.

-Sepsis is a global health problem, afflicting as many as 30 million people every year.
+Sepsis is a global health problem, afflicting up to 50 million people every year.
 In several studies, mortality from sepsis has been measured between 15 and 50%, with the higher end of that range relating to patients in septic shock.
 In the case of sepsis, every hour that effective treatment is delayed may have a devastating effect.
 Mortality for patients who develop septic shock increases by 7.6% for each hour without correct antibiotic treatment (Kumar et al. Crit Care Med.
 2006).

 In the US, it is reported that approximately two million people suffer from sepsis every year, about 250,000 of whom die from the disease.
 The incidence and mortality of sepsis are similar in the EU.
 Overall, this means that the number of sepsis deaths exceeds the total number of deaths due to breast cancer, prostate cancer and colon cancer in the same countries.